pforret/blog.splashing/_topic/city/jaipur.md

 ---
 # Jaipur

 Jaipur, formerly Jeypore, is the capital and largest city of the Indian state of Rajasthan.
-As of 2011, the city had a population of 3.1 million, making it the tenth most populous city in the country.
+As of 2022, the city had a population of 4.5 million, making it the tenth most populous city in the  country.
 Jaipur is also known as the Pink City, due to the dominant colour scheme of its buildings.
-It is also known as the Paris of India, and Dr.
+It is also known as the Paris of India, and C. V.
-C.V.
-Raman called it the Island of Glory.

 ## Unsplash photos